ESMValGroup/ESMValTool/doc/sphinx/source/faq.rst

 Can the ESMValTool plot arbitrary model output
 ==============================================

-Recipe :ref:`recipe_monitor.yml` allows for the plotting of any preprocessed model.
+Recipe :ref:`recipe_monitor` allows for the plotting of any preprocessed model.
 The plotting parameters are set through a yaml configuration file, and the type of plots to be generated are determined in the recipe.